unicef/magasin/examples/un-currency-exchange/README.md

 Then go to `magasin/examples/un-currency-exchange`.

-If you want to get the historical data since 2014, then you need to run all the cells in the `un-currecy-exchange.ipynb` notebook within the `explorations` folder.
-It will download all the data within the data subfolder within explorations
+If you want to get the historical data since 2014, then you need to run all the cells in the `un-currecy-exchange.ipynb` notebook.
+Within the `explorations/data` folder.
+It will download extract all the data from the UN website.

-### Step 2: Load the data into MinIO
+### Step 2: Load the data into a MinIO bucket

-Then in one console terminal run
+In this step, you move the historical data into MinIO.

 ```sh
 # Create the bucket un-exchange-rates in minio